 Tacontento: Cheap Tacos in Zona Rosa

-Tacontento is the best taqueria in the Zona Rosa neighborhood.
-They are fast, have great service and the sauces are delicious and spicy.
-Just for your information, the name of the taqueria is a play on words.
-They blend the Spanish words “tan contento,” meaning “so happy,” so that their name begins with the word taco!
+Their restaurant name is actually a play on words in Spanish.
+They blend the two Spanish words “tan contento,” meaning “so happy,” so that their name begins with the word taco.

 The phrase “al pastor” literally means “shepherd style,” from the traditional method of meat preparation.
-For practical purposes in Mexico, “al pastor” means thinly sliced pork mixed with a delicious mix of chilies, pineapple, spices and vinegar.
+For practical purposes in Mexico, tacos “al pastor” will get you thinly sliced pork mixed with a delicious mix of chilies, pineapple, spices and vinegar.

 Mexico City Gay Bars & Clubs

 The dancing space at Nicho is limited, as the layout is optimized for socializing.
 They still play great Latin music in a fun, dimly-lit setting.
-Cover charge is 50 Pesos.
+The cover charge is 50 Pesos.

-The cover charge at Tom’s Leather Bar is 200 pesos, which includes either two beers or one mixed drink.
-The best night to visit Tom’s is Saturday and if you’re in town during the week, Tuesday is also popular.
+The cover charge at Tom’s Leather Bar is 200 pesos, which includes a drink.
+The best night to visit Tom’s is definitely Saturday.
+If you’re in town during the week, Tuesday is also popular.

-Baby Club is definitely one of the best gay dance clubs in Mexico City.
-The club is pretty spacious and plays lots of Spanish hits and R&B. It’s not so much of an electronic or circuit-style club.
-Baby also has an outdoor area behind the main room where it’s a bit easier to socialize.
+Baby Club is a popular gay club in Mexico City for dancing.
+The club is pretty spacious and plays lots of Spanish hits and R&B. Toward the back, the bar has a quieter outdoor area where it’s easier to socialize.

 While Baby Club is a great time, I will mention that this gay club has the most women of all the gay venues I visited in Mexico City.
 Some gay guys dislike when gay clubs become predominantly girls, so if this bothers you, it may be best to try a different club.

-One of the more popular gay clubs in Mexico City is Daddy Club.
+Daddy Club is one of the most popular Mexico City gay clubs.
 Looking back, I completely regret not trying it out.
-After talking with some other gay travelers who were in Mexico City at the same time I was, I learned how much better Daddy Club is compared to most of the other clubs.
+After talking with some other gay travelers, I learned how much better Daddy Club is compared to many other of the city’s gay clubs.

 At the door, El Almacén charges a cover of 50 Pesos, which includes two drinks.
-This is about the best drink special you’ll find at a gay bar in CDMX.
+This is about the best drink special you’ll find at a gay bar in Mexico City.
 On weekends, they have two-for-one cocktail specials for 80 Pesos.
-You can’t beat it.

 It’s hard to try them all, so you’ll have to choose between some great spots.
-Here are some other CDMX gay bars that deserve a mention, although I wasn’t able pay these a visit myself.
+Here are some other gay bars in Mexico City that deserve a mention, although I wasn’t able to pay these a visit myself.

 Kinky Bar is popular for a large interior plus an outdoor balcony on the second level.
-A vibrant and cherished gay bar in Mexico City, Kinky Bar makes quite a presence on the edge of the Zona Rosa neighborhood, especially with their six-pack wielding bartenders.
+They make quite a presence on the edge of the Zona Rosa neighborhood, especially with their six-pack-wielding bartenders.

-Last but not least is Cabaré-Tito Punto y Aparte, a smaller and lesser-known gay bar in Zona Rosa.
+Cabaré-Tito Punto y Aparte, last but not least, is a smaller and lesser-known gay bar in Zona Rosa.
 You’ll probably hear a bunch of people singing from outside the bar as you walk down Calle Amberes.
-If you try this one out, send wolfyy an email sharing what you think.
-Don;t forget to check out the Cabaré-Tito Facebook Page.
+If you try this one out, send me an email sharing what you think.

-Since Mexico City has so many gay bars and you’ll need to weed a few out, I’ll start you off with some spots that didn’t impress me.
-I recommend skipping these gay bars, but for different reasons.
+Since Mexico City has so many gay bars, I’ll help you narrow your choices by mentioning some spots that didn’t impress me.

 I checked out Gayta Pussy Bar to see what it’s like, but I can’t say I would return.
 The space is very run down and I didn’t feel comfortable in the crowd.
 There didn’t seem to be any sense of community here.
 The presence shown online did not at all match the reality of the bar.

-A few steps away from Gayta is a place called Macho Dance Bar.
-I don’t have anything negative to say about this place, but I wouldn’t exactly recommend you visit.
-It just seemed a bit rambunctious, but not in a good way.
+Macho Dance Bar is a few steps away.
+While I don’t have anything specifically negative to say about this place, I wouldn’t exactly recommend it.
+The bar just seemed a bit rambunctious, but not in a good way.

 Before you head out to any gay bars in Mexico City, make sure you have some personal identification on you.
-Americans are used to this, but Americans are also used to leaving their government ID home when traveling in other countries!
+Just about every bar’s bouncer asked for my ID.

-Mexico City is quite safe as long as you don’t pass through any bad areas at night and you don’t dress in any fancy-looking clothes.
-If you find yourself on a deserted street, you probably wouldn’t want to be wearing jewelry or be perceived that you’re carrying lots of cash.
+Mexico City is quite safe as long as you don’t pass through any bad areas at night and you follow the standard traveler safety precautions.

 Using Public Transit

 Trams and subways in Mexico City are cheap and easy to use.
-Although Uber is very cheap, I did use the metro once since it was convenient.
+Although Uber is very cheap, I did use the metro once, since it was convenient.
 A ride only costs five pesos!
-Put some cash through the teller window in the station and they’ll give you a ticket.

-I definitely recommend avoiding public transit in Mexico City after dark.
-It’s better to be on the safe side and take an Uber home than to wander near dimly lit transit stations when there aren’t many people around.
+Avoiding public transit in Mexico City after dark is best.
+It’s better to be on the safe side and take an Uber home than to wander near dimly lit transit stations.

-Traveling around Mexico?
-Don’t miss Guadalajara.
-Believe it or not, the gay clubs rival those of Mexico City!
+Lastly, don’t miss the lesser-traveled city of Guadalajara.
+Believe it or not, the gay clubs rival those in Mexico City!